You are here

 Transatlantic Council on Migration Statements

-MPI's Transatlantic Council on Migration (TCM) releases a Council Statement after each plenary meeting, summarizing key findings and recommendations.
-All Council Statements are available below, starting with the most recent at the top.
+MPI's Transatlantic Council on Migration releases a Council Statement after each plenary meeting, drawing out key insight and proposing recommendations.
+All Statements are available below, starting with the most recent.

 In the face of transformative demographic changes and migration flows, cities must constantly redefine their own identities.
 This Council Statement focuses on the identity crisis that many cities are facing and offers strategies to unite cities, expand services for diverse groups, and foster community cohesion.